IAmFrench/EFREI-M2-ST2DCCC/README.md

 ![REST response from the actor service when the movie service is down](./artefacts/chrome-swagger-ui-movie-service-down-response.png)

-As expected, the movie service is unavailable, therefore the fallback method have been call and the response modified accordingly.
+As expected, the movie service is unavailable, therefore the fallback method have been called and the response modified accordingly.

 Here is the code responsible for that (in the actor service):

 ![REST Client of the actor service embedded into a circuit breaker](./artefacts/actor-service-rest-client-with-fallback.png)